 JSPL, part of the O P Jindal group, was formed in April 1998 by hiving off the Raigarh and Raipur manufacturing facilities of Jindal Strips Ltd. (JSL) into a separate company.
 JSPL is amongst the leading integrated steel producers (ISPs) in the country.
 The company's key business activities include manufacturing of sponge iron, steel products and power generation with its operations spread across Chhattisgarh (Raigarh and Raipur), Odisha (Barbil and Angul) and Jharkhand (Patratu) in India.
 JSPL has an installed capacity of 8.6 MTPA of liquid steel, 9.0 MTPA of pellet, and 6.55 MTPA of finished steel manufacturing in India.
 The company also has power generation capacity of 1,634 MW (including captive) as on December 30, 2020, the surplus power from which is sold on merchant basis.
 Besides, it has a presence outside India with major operations in Oman, South Africa, Indonesia, Mozambique and Australia through its various subsidiaries.
-Jindal Shadeed Iron and Steel (step down subsidiary of JSPL) having operation in Oman is in process of being sold at an enterprise value of USD 1 Billion.
-Stake of ~48.99% is already been sold and the remaining share sale is expected to complete by this financial year end.
+Jindal Shadeed Iron and Steel (step down subsidiary of JSPL) having operation in Oman has been sold at an enterprise value of USD 1 Billion, the balance stake has been sold as on April 16, 2021.
 The total installed capacity of JSIS Oman include installed capacity of 1.8 MTPA of iron making, 2.4 MTPA of liquid steel and 1.4 MTPA of rebar.